Our Programmes

 Colombia

-Located in the extreme northwest of South America, Colombia connects Central America (Panama) to South America (Peru, Brazil, Ecuador and Venezuela) and has access to the Pacific and Caribbean coasts.
-The country has 50 million inhabitants, in a territory of one million km2, concentrated on the coast (of which there are several) and in the Andes, especially in the five major cities: Bogotá, Medellín, Cali, Barranquilla and Cartagena.
+Located in the extreme northwest of South America, Colombia connects Central America (Panama) with South America (Peru, Brazil, Ecuador and Venezuela) and has access to the Pacific and Caribbean coasts.
+The country has a population of 50 million inhabitants in a territory covering one million km2, concentrated on the coasts and in the Andes, especially in the five major cities: Bogotá, Medellín, Cali, Barranquilla and Cartagena.

 Economically, Colombia is growing, although inequalities persist.
 The unemployment rate is 13%.
-A large part of the country lives in the informal economy and, according to the Department of Statistics DANE, 40% of the population lives in poverty.
+A large part of the country makes its living in the informal economy and, according to DANE (Colombia’s National Administrative Department of Statistics), 40% of the population lives in poverty.

-The country’s history is marked by violence: political assassinations, coups d’état, formation of self-defense groups, military juntas.
-In 1948, the assassination of Gaitán led to 10 years of violence between the left-leaning liberal party and the right-leaning conservative party.
+The country’s history is marked by violence: political assassinations, coups d’état, the formation of self-defence groups, military juntas.
+In 1948, the assassination of Gaitán led to 10 years of violence between the left-leaning Liberal Party and the Right-leaning Conservative party.

-From this time, the debate between the distribution, sharing and use of land was born.
-This issue continues to this day.
-Violence was reinforced by cocaine and arms trafficking in the 1980s and 1990s.
-The various cartels control entire regions, while right-wing self-defense militias control others.
-This violence flourishes in the poorest areas of the country, where half the population lives in great poverty.
+This period saw the birth of the debate about the distribution, sharing and use of land, an issue that continues to this day.
+The violence was aggravated by cocaine and arms trafficking in the 1980s and 1990s.
+The various cartels control entire regions, while right-wing self-defence militias control others.
+This violence flourishes in the poorest areas of the country, where half the population lives in extreme poverty.
 The cartels control the entire production chain, from the cultivation of the plant (coca) to its export to consumer countries.
-Currently, about 70% of the cocaine production sold in the world comes from Colombia.
+Currently, about 70% of the cocaine sold in the world comes from Colombia.

-In 2016, after 50 years of civil war, a peace agreement between the State and the communist guerrilla FARC was finalized.
-Five years after the signing of the agreements, however, crucial points remain unresolved (rural reform, socio-economic reintegration of ex-guerrillas, substitution of illicit crops, reconciliation and reparation to victims).
+In 2016, following 50 years of civil war, a peace agreement between the government and the communist guerrilla group FARC was finalised.
+Five years after the signing of the agreement, crucial points remain unresolved (rural reform, socio-economic reintegration of ex-guerrillas, substitution of illicit crops, reconciliation and reparation to victims).

-Sentinelles is active in the Andean region of southwestern Antioquia, where employment opportunities are scarce.
-Without access to education, the possibility of engaging in any activity other than coal mining is very low.
-This context of poverty and violence leads Sentinelles to rescue abandoned and severely abused children and women by offering them adapted assistance that promotes exchange, trust and commitment.
+Sentinelles is active in the Andean region of the southwestern department of Antioquia, where job opportunities are scarce.
+Without access to education, the possibility of engaging in any activity other than coalmining is very low.
+This context of poverty and violence motivates Sentinelles to support abandoned and severely abused children and women by offering them tailored assistance that promotes dialogue, trust and commitment.

 Sentinelles rescued 76 children, adolescents and adults, including :